Palantir555/palantir555.github.io/_posts/2013-03-24-non-persistent-xss-with-a-curious-attack-vector.md

+---
+layout: post
+title: Non-Persistent XSS With a Curious Attack Vector
+---

 For those of you who don’t know it, “memondo network” is the spanish company behind a bunch of websites for memes, funny gifs, etc. And they have, according to alexa, a quite large amount of traffic (a couple of their sites being in the